WanWizard/Datamapper/readme.md

 For example, CodeIgniter will require installation of the Composer PSR-0 autoloader and a CI library to activate Datamapper within the CodeIgniter environment, while FuelPHP already contains a PSR-0 compliant autoloader.
 FuelPHP however requires a package setup, which is different in 1.x and in 2.0.

+Datamapper also no longer uses the Frameworks own DBAL (or Query Builder), but instead includes the great multi-platform DBAL library http://github.com/FrenkyNet/Cabinet.
+This ensures that Datamapper will perform consistent on all development environments, and will support a full range of RDBMS platforms and even some NoSQL ones!

 ## When can we use it?

 As usual: whenever it's ready.
 No timeframe has been defined as of now, watch this repository for developments.